lukamiletic95/papers/Abstract.md

 Herein, a theoretical analysis on various gossip-based message passing algorithms will be provided, with the goal of finding the most suitable solution to the overhead problem.
 However, achieving that requires paying a price - new algorithms cannot guarantee an outcome, they can only state that there is a high probability for an outcome to occur.

-In addition, algorithms provided here are based on a network of nodes defined in the *Section 3* section of this paper.
+In addition, algorithms provided here are based on a network of nodes defined in the second section of this paper - *Definitions -> System model*.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY4MjI5MjQ2MiwtMTQ2NjA5Njg2MywtMT
+eyJoaXN0b3J5IjpbMTA2NDc2MjUxMCwtMTQ2NjA5Njg2MywtMT
 I2MzMwNDA2LDEzMTg2MjQ1MTAsLTkyMDE0MDgwOSwxMjM4MjIw
 MjgxLC0xMjcwNDIxNDgyLDk2OTYxNjQ4OCwxODY2NjA4NTE4LD
 E3NzIzMTk3OTUsNDgxMzE5NTk3LDcyNTI1MDQ1OSwtMTAzODc3